Railk/T3S/README.md

 ### Dependencies :
-1. nodejs
+nodejs
-2. tss https://github.com/clausreinke/typescript-tools and tss must be in your environnement path

 ### OS
 Tested on Windows & Ubuntu & OSX

 ### Problem
-OSX has currently the path for node and tss hardcoded (default installation directory) du to some environnment PATH for GUI app problem.
+OSX has currently the path for node hardcoded (default installation directory) du to some environnment PATH for GUI app problem.

 ### Installation Sublime Text 3 :